georgique/world-geojson/README.md

 Note that some states boundaries are provided by OSM, however quality of that data is much lower.

+## Aligned borders (in progress)

+Most of the countries boundaries were prepared manually, so borders don't perfectly align.
+Here is the list of countries which borders have already got perfectly aligned with the surrondings:
+* Afghanistan
+* Albania

 ## Roadmap
 Future planned changes and improvements are:
-* Most of the countries boundaries were prepared manually, so borders don't perfectly align - that is to be improved (work started)
 * Replace states boundaries provided by OSM with manually-done boundaries with much better quality.

 ## Install